 It was a very cold day and I was in the workplace when it happened, which is to say in my red car, where I sat with my hair a tousled mess of heavy sleep and early Pilates class and without the benefit of makeup which might have resulted in some color in my otherwise jolly cheeks.
-I did not wear a belted and pelted red coat, but instead had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
+I did not wear a belted and pelted red coat, but had stuffed my chubby body and totally unacceptable outfit into my black puffy one, its promise of Arctic warmth outweighing any suggestion of shape or style.
 The coat is really too long for my elfin stature and hides the above shortcomings less well than I like to believe; the overall look is more busted-open tube of crescent rolls than Christmas hero.
-But it didn’t matter, I told myself: only the work did.
+ButI told myself, none of that mattered: only the work did.
 I glanced down at the handwritten list in my hand—culled from links sent to me in emails by my adult clients (my kids), clandestine research about my clients’ (my kids’) interests, and my own brand of expert, compulsive brainstorming—and sagely reminded myself of the importance of reinforcing their Nice behaviors while overlooking the Naughty.

 And then I got a text from a person so special to one of my adult children that she is, of course, special to me, too.
-She asked if I needed any shopping ideas for him—he who is my first-born and her beloved—which I totally did, because he is hard to buy for, and also because he has not given me much to go on.
-She gave me some great ideas I would neither have known nor thought of, things she had ultimately decided against but knew—presumably from her own professional growth in the role— that he needed, or otherwise might enjoy.
+She asked if I needed any shopping ideas for him—he who is my first-born and her beloved—which I totally did, because he is hard to buy for, and also has not given me much to go on.
+She gave me some great ideas I would neither have known nor thought of, things she had ultimately decided against but knew—presumably from her own professional growth in the role— that he needed or might enjoy.
 I texted back my thanks and added them to my list.
 Nice!

 And then a vague heaviness descended on me.
-I thought at first that it might be the cold and cranked up the dashboard heat.
-But the truth came to me like the warm air, slowly, stinging a bit at first, bringing a change that was swift and undeniable.
+I thought at first that it might be the cold, and cranked up the dashboard heat.
+But the truth came to me like the warm air: slowly, stinging a bit at first, bringing a change that was swift and undeniable.

 The truth is that I do not know anymore what my son most needs in his day-to-day life, what he might have mentioned casually or in passing, what he could use.
-What new hobby he might be tentatively exploring or might really come in handy for his ride to work.
-Even though, for decades, I was the only person on the planet who knew all of his sizes, I now can only make an educated guess at a few.
+What new hobby he might be tentatively exploring, what might really come in handy for his ride to work.
+Even though for decades, I was the only person on the planet who knew all of his sizes, I now can only make an educated guess at a few.
 I cannot remember which shoe size is his and which is his brother’s.
 Someone else knows these things much better than I do.

 All of which led me to realize that I am not Santa anymore.

 There will be no retirement party or even a roast; I am certain there is no severance.
-There is just me, jostled from sleep by reality, the humiliation of drool on my lapel.
-Unceremoniously packing up mementos of my lost career, and slinking out of the building with my box.
+There is just me, jostled from sleep by reality, by the humiliation of drool on my lapel.
+Unceremoniously packing up mementos of my long career, and slinking out of the building with my box.
 Wondering where the time went and where in retirement I might use my hard-earned expertise, that which is known by all moms who have similarly done this job.

 We have written tags on Santa packages in loopy, oversized cursive so elaborate that even skeptical children declare that it is not Mom’s handwriting at all, they know what that looks like, and that Santa himself must have written their name right here on this paper!
-We have convincingly claimed to have forgotten something, just as the car begins to pull out for Christmas Eve Mass, running back into the house to place old-fashioned looking brown packages on the stoop while the conspiring father distracts the children.
+We have convincingly claimed to have forgotten something just as the car begins to pull out for Christmas Eve Mass, running back into the house to place old-fashioned looking brown packages on the stoop while the conspiring father distracts the children.
 We have cooed with feigned surprise when the magical pajamas from the North Pole pajamas are discovered upon our return.

 We have set up dollhouses with convertible cars to match, and play kitchens with food that velcro back together after being cut through with a plastic knife.
-(I can tell also you that, even in the middle of the night when you and your husband are exhausted and hollow-eyed and fighting because they took so much longer to put together than you expected, these play versions of houses and kitchens are much more fun than the grown up kind that I am left with today.)
+I can tell also you that even in the middle of the night when you and your husband are exhausted and hollow-eyed and fighting because they took so much longer to put together than you expected, these play versions of houses and kitchens are much more fun than the grown up kind that I am left with today.

-And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a vague sadness behind their eyes.
-I would know instantly that they knew the truth about Santa.
-And that there was nothing to do except wrap them in my arms and wish I could protect them from the painful truth, from the loss of a magical age.
+And then, it would happen: the year would come when one of them would come to me quietly, sometime after the tree had come down, with a vague sadness behind their eyes, and I would know instantly that they knew the truth, about Santa.
+That there was nothing to do except wrap them in my arms and wish I could protect them from the painful truth, from the loss of a magical age.
 It would be the first time their hearts were broken; the knowledge that it would would not be the last would break mine.
-And as we sat together, our hearts broken but still and again beating together, just as they had so many years before, I would tell them the whole grown up truth.
+And as we sat together, our hearts broken but still and again beating together, as they had so many years before, I would tell them the whole grown up truth.